Synchronising files across machines

 Purely cloud-based network drives just aren’t awesome at fast or distributed work.
 Realising this is why the Dropbox founders are now rich.
 They invented a thing which keeps the files locally and syncs them with your co-workers online.
 Well done them.

 However, Dropbox’s solution, as groundbreaking as it was, is also unsatisfactory, being hamstrung by technical and legal shortcomings.
 Same goes for the Google and Microsoft options.
 These services creepily read my documents in the name of convenience.
-However well-intention it may be, it does not change the fact that this is by nature not secure, and increases the risk that my stuff will be exposed in a breach, or sent to whichever agency would like to read it in whichever jurisdiction has the weakest protection for confidentiality.
+However well-intentioned it may be, it does not change the fact that this is by nature not secure, and increases the risk that my stuff will be exposed in a breach, or sent to whichever agency would like to read it in whichever jurisdiction has the weakest protection for confidentiality.

-Historically the dropbox client app used to do all manner of suspicious things to further undermine my trust; enough suspicious things that I will never trust them.
-TBH I am not so excited I can be bothered going in to seeing if it is still happening or not; there are other alternatives.
+Historically the Dropbox client app used to do all manner of suspicious things to further undermine my trust; enough suspicious things that I will never trust them.
+TBH I am not so excited I can be bothered going in to see if it is still happening or not; there are other alternatives.
 Suffice it to say, I am not keen to opt in to their nonsense.
 How can I get something like Dropbox without all the security holes and creepy behaviour?

-Peer to peer synchronising (i.e. no special server at all) is one robust option and I do a lot of this.
+Peer-to-peer synchronising (i.e. no special server at all) is one robust option and I do a lot of this.
 I then have no 3rd party helping me, which is a plus and a minus.
 Plus: I can feel safer.
 Minus: I do not synchronise if my computers are not simultaneously online.

 Taking it further, how about everything be sneakernets?